USE NEAR MISSES TO CREATE A SAFER WORKPLACE

 1

-However, according to an article in the American Society of Safety Engineers (ASSE) journal, employees often resist reporting these close calls for such reasons as fear of management retaliation, peer pressure, concern about a safety record, complicated reporting forms and lack of feedback.
+However, according to an article in the American Society of Safety Engineers (ASSE) journal, employees often resist reporting close calls for reasons such as fear of management retaliation, peer pressure, concern about a safety record, complicated reporting forms, and lack of feedback.

 To encourage employee reporting of near misses in the workplace, experts recommend these guidelines: